 Remember, the Thunder were the No. 1 seed in the Western Conference when the playoffs started back in mid-April.
 They were the team to beat because Kevin Durant and Russell Westbrook and three tepid bodies are a hard combination to guard, to stop and to slow down.
 Remember, even without James Harden, the Thunder were the favorites to return to the Finals and get another chance at the now two-time defending champ Miami Heat.

-Remember, because until Westbrook's knee was injured when Houston's Patrick Beverley crashed into him, the Thunder had two All-Stars in the starting lineup.
-That injury made it nearly impossible to forget.
+Remember, because until Westbrook's knee was injured when Houston's Patrick Beverley crashed into him, the Thunder had two All-Star...